google/agi/troubleshooting.md

     prevent issues that arise when the device screen turns off due to sleep mode.

--   The target application must _not_ report any warning or error when run with [Vulkan validation layers](https://developer.android.com/ndk/guides/graphics/validation-layer) enabled.
+-   If a Vulkan application is being profiled, the target application must _not_ report any warning or error when run with [Vulkan validation layers](https://developer.android.com/ndk/guides/graphics/validation-layer) enabled.